radavis/radavis.github.io/source/_posts/2013-08-30-keep-track-of-your-instances.markdown

       end
     end

-So, whenever we create a new instance of the class, it pushes itself onto a class object.
-Calling Car.all will return all instances that have been created.
+So, whenever we create a new instance of the class, it pushes itself onto a class-level array.
+Calling Car.all will return an array containing all instances that have been created.
 Pretty awesome, right?